What to Expect

 * The required hours for Advance year has been changed due to the pandemic; refer to the syllabi for updated information on the required hours.

 International placements are individually designed to meet your needs.
-International learning opportunities can be structured as an independent study or field education, depending on the placement site.
+International learning opportunities can be structured as an independent study or Field Practicum Education, depending on the placement site.
 Based on the placement’s structure and the ability to meet the University of South Carolina and College of Social Work’s legal requirements, international field experiences may extend time to graduation by up to nine months.
-To learn more about international placements, contact Melissa Reitmeier, director of field education.
+To learn more about international placements, contact Melissa Reitmeier, director of Field Practicum Education.